Newick – St Mary

 Pulpit: Early C17 with its sounding board with small pendants.

-Reredos: Designed by J O Scott, 1897, with painted figures in a gilded, square-headed surround.
-It is also given to J W Brown (Hadley list), in which case it must have been made by Powell’s.
+Reredos etc: Designed by J O Scott, 1897, with painted figures in a gilded, square-headed surround.
+The authorship, no doubt of the detail, is given to J W Brown (Hadley list), so at this date it may be presumed to have been made by Powell’s.
+They and Brown were also responsible for the tiling on the chancel walls (L Pearson p345).

 Screen: Low ironwork, partly gilded, including the gates.
 This was Scott’s final work in 1905.